binkley/spikes/domain-persistence-modeling/README.md

 domain objects can react to changes in relationships.
 It also has minimal bug-detection for misuse (_ie_, the tracked set for an optional-one relationship should contain exactly zero or one elements).

+### Persistence

+Intentionally avoid more complex persistence features (_eg_, framework-managed relationships, lazy loading).
+Expose most persistence details directly in Kotlin/Java code, or in SQL.

+The purpose of this spike is not to maximize framework usage, but to demonstrate code-side domain-persistence patterns.

 ### Coverage